 A good sales manager and management team can and often does determine the overall satisfaction of their employees.
 When a bad, ineffective, overbearing micro-manager is in charge, morale is low, and turnover is high.

 Most bad managers are unaware of the negative effects they have on their team and are often very unwilling to change.
 And when the entire management team is "less than perfect," the entire company will struggle for success.

 Often there is no effective way to deal with a bad sales manager other than turning in your notice and finding another job.
 Deciding to quit, however, should be weighed against all other options if you feel that the only reason for your position dissatisfaction is your manager.

-Good sales jobs can be hard to come by and leaving one that pays well, has good benefits and allows you to do something you enjoy is a decision that demands careful thought.
-But if your sales manager is simply someone you cannot stand, you may be left with no other choice.
+Good sales jobs can be hard to come by and leaving one that pays well, has good benefits, and allows you to do something you enjoy is a decision that demands careful thought.
+But if your sales manager is someone you cannot stand, you may be left with no other choice.

 As empowering as a good sales team can be, a negative team can be the complete opposite.
-Not only will you not make friends at work, but it is also very hard to go to work every day (and deliver your best effort) when you don't like the people with whom you work with.
+Not only will you not make friends at work, but it is also very hard to go to work every day (and deliver your best effort) when you don't like the people you work with.
 And when you don't even want to go to the office in the morning, your entire day will be a challenge.